-Analysis of statistics of race, violence, and unemployment around CB16 (Brownsville) reveal that urban patterns have a large role to play in ethnic success.
-When Glazer and Moynihan published their study on New York ethnic groups in 1963, violence and unemployment had plummeted from heights in the 1920s and 1930s to a time low in the 1950s, and had begun to rise again by the late 1950s and 1960s.
-That rise in violence seemed to correspond with post war success, assimilation, "flight" of Jews; and the arrival of African Americans and Puerto Ricans in the neighborhood.
+Analysis of statistics of race, violence, and unemployment around CB16 (Brownsville) reveal that large urban patterns have a larger role to play in ethnic success than ethnic characteristics.
+When Glazer and Moynihan published their study on New York ethnic groups in 1963, violence and unemployment had plummeted from heights in the 1920s and 1930s to a nearly all time low in the 1950s, and had only begun to rise again by the late 1950s and 1960s.
+That rise seemed to correspond with post war success, assimilation, "flight" of Jews, and the arrival of African Americans and Puerto Ricans in the neighborhood.
 Yet, in another 50 years, by the late 1990s, crime and unemployment again had sunken, and the neighborhood was almost entirely African American.